Deadheading

 The series Deadheading documents the fragile and transient beauty of decay by recording one phase in the cycle of growth, prime, death and rebirth.
 What we may perceive as dead, untidy, undesirable and imperfect is, in fact, nature’s magnificence (1).
 Perfection as we understand it is an entirely artificial (i.e. human-made and therefore un-natural) concept.

 Deadheading is the gardener’s caring act of removing dead flowers from a plant before they set seeds to encourage the plant to re-flower.
-This pleases the viewer’s senses but, much more importantly, creates more nectar for the wildlife, in particular the pollinators.
+This pleases the viewer’s senses but, much more importantly, creates more nectar for the wildlife, the pollinators.
 (2)

 Many plants (not all) respond to deadheading by re-flowering.
 Of the plants photographed, the poppy, for instance, or the verbena would not normally require deadheading because their flowers would not re-grow.

 The series consists of thirteen colour photographs.
-It was created in July and September to October 2020 in my studio using plants from my own garden.
+It was created in July and September to October 2020 in my studio using plants from our own garden.
 In each case, the photograph was made within minutes of deadheading.
 The photographs are not, as such, retouched.
 If there was a spot on a petal, I did not remove it.
 A speck of soil I kept, and if there was an insect, I left it and later resettled it in the garden.

 (1) We find all these principles also in the concept of wabi-sabi.